Back to the Homepage

 Moon, 1969: the astronaut Buzz Aldrin and his slide rule

-It was hard to fathom a world without them, but in 1972 the introduction of the first modern calculator caused slide rules and mechanical calculators to disappear instantly.
-It was Leibniz's dream come true:
+It was difficult to imagine a world lacking them, yet in 1972, the arrival of the first modern calculator led to the rapid disappearance of slide rules and mechanical calculators.
+Leibniz's long-held aspiration materialized:

 "It is unworthy of excellent men to lose hours like